-The Normandy Coast
+The Coast of Upper Normandy

 We're visiting the coast of northeastern Normandy, northeast of the mouth of the Seine river at Le Havre.
 This is what the French call Haute-Normandie, or Hâote-Normaundie in Norman.
 We have been staying on the bank of the Seine at Le Mesnil-sous-Jumièges in a loop or boucle of the Seine below Rouen.
 From there we will go north to Yvetot and its modern Church of Saint Peter.
 Then further north to see the Château de Bosmelet near Auffay.
 Then we will continue west to Valmont and Abbaye de Valmont.
 From there we will continue to the coast, to Cape Fagnet overlooking Fécamp and its harbor.
 Then along the coast road through Yport to Étretat to see the coast and cliffs that inspired so many artists and authors.
 See the magenta arrowheads for the locations.